Tetsuta Nagashima was born on 2 July 1992 in Kanagawa, Japan.

 Nagashima was not on the 2021 world championship grid as a full-time rider but, besides taking a role a HRC official test rider, did race with the Kalex of the Italtrans Racing team at the Grand Prix of the Americas, Algarve and Comunidad Valenciana, replacing injured Lorenzo Dalla Porta.
 He scored five points thanks to an eleventh-place finish at the final Valencia round and concluded twenty-ninth in the general standings.

-On 7 August 2022 Tetsuta, confirmed as HRC official test rider and teamed up with BSB rider Takumi Takahashi and Superbike World Championship rider Iker Lecuona, won the prestigious Suzuka 8 Hours, marking Honda’s 28th Suzuka 8 Hours victory and the first since 2014.
-The riders competed with factory bikes based on the CBR1000RR-R FIREBLADE SP with Tetsuta achieving also the pole position with all-time record lap of 2min 4.934 and the race fastest lap in 2min06.93.
+Nagashima was confirmed as HRC official test rider in 2022 and, on 7 August of the same year, teamed up with BSB rider Takumi Takahashi and Superbike World Championship rider Iker Lecuona, won the prestigious FIM Endurance World Championship “Coca-Cola” Suzuka 8 Hours, marking Honda’s 28th Suzuka 8 Hours victory and the first since 2014.
+Tetsuta also achieved the pole position with all-time record lap of 2min 4.934 and the race fastest lap in 2min06.93.
+The team competed with a factory bike based on the CBR1000RR-R FIREBLADE SP.